CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToGoogle.md

 Usage of the destination drive during a migration is not recommended.
 Items may not be moved into place for all users until the full migration for all users has completed.
 If items are moved around in the destination domain during a migration multiple problems can occur with migration and may cause migration times to increase significantly.

 If you are renaming users as part of the migration, you must make sure all import and export names are present and have been updated to the names in the new system.
-You should ensure you have provisioned all of your users before migrating your groups.
-You should not rename groups during a migration.
-This must be done before the migration begins.
+You should ensure you have provisioned all of your users before migrating your groups and do not rename groups during a migration.
+Renaming Groups must be done before the migration begins.
 If you are migrating Drive items, the tool will warn you before the migration.

 **Migrate Items Only From Listed Users**